Speak Up: Management Planning for Monte Cristo

 - The Forest Service should work with Snohomish County to restore family-friendly access to Monte Cristo on the county road by replacing the bridge over the South Fork Sauk River.

-- The temporary CERCLA road should be closed because it provides a low quality hiking experience and it goes through an area that was never supposed to contain roads.
+- The temporary CERCLA road should be closed because it goes through an area that was never supposed to contain roads.

 - Add parking and bathroom facilities at Barlow Trailhead to accommodate current visitors and expected increase in visitation.